joryleech/joryleech.github.io/essays/meteorreflect.md

 As I sit here trying to think of more things to write to show how well meteor works, I keep hitting a wall.
 I keep wanting to give it small compliments but whenever I try, I realize that the compliments are misplaced.
 All of the benefits of Javascript are because of Javascript.
 Autoreload is nice, but i actually found it to be more inconvenient than manual compilation.
 The number of times I was working on a page and repeatedly saving only to go back to the console and find that compilation was backed up by 20 something changes was insane.

 Furthermore anytime I want to include a script into my website I have to determine what kind of script it is.
 Is it a helper?
 Is it something else?
 This seems trivial and it is, but enough frameworks don't have this requirement allowing you to just write the function and call it in the page where needed.

+Don't get me started on the speed.
+Anyone who has used meteor knows how ridiculously slow it can be.
+This isn't just a personal problem, meteor themselves recognized this.
+Rendering once the page is loaded is generally fine (if it wasn't this would be a much bigger issue) but loading a project and compilation in meteor is abysmal.
+I know that they are working on a new version but "working" on it doesn't make it go any faster in the short term.

+## Final Verdict.
+Do I like meteor?